TabithaMaud/simon-says/README.md

 ## Sound Effects Attribution:

-Sound effects were created be kennel.nl
+Sound effects were created by kennel.nl
 They are free assets to be used in any project, personal or commercial use.
 Attribution is not required, but is greatly appreciated.